 The new building, officially named the Anneliese Brost Musikforum Ruhr in honor of the late German publisher and philanthropist whose Foundation was a major donor to the project, was inaugurated in October 2016 at the central Marienplatz, adjacent to the 19 th century St Mary’s Church in the Victoria Quarter.

 The creative design integrates the long-vacant, secularized church and gives it a new purpose as entrance and foyer to both a large hall, which will seat 960, as well as a small hall, seating 250 and suitable for smaller ensemble and music school students.

 Thus the Musikforum is also perfectly equipped to house Bochum’s vibrant municipal music school, where people of all ages learn instruments, play in bands and sing in choruses.
-Bochum has the largest music school in the region, with over 10,000 people learning to play instruments.
+Bochum has the largest music school in the region, with over 10,000 students.

-The Anneliese Brost Musikforum Ruhr will be a music center, a meeting place, a place of cultural exchange for all Bochum’s citizens, a place for music making of all kinds by groups of all sizes - a vital cultural venue at the heart of Bochum.
+The Anneliese Brost Musikforum Ruhr is a music center, a meeting place, a place of cultural exchange for all Bochum’s citizens, a place for music making of all kinds by groups of all sizes - a vital cultural venue at the heart of Bochum.